VirtusLab/scala-cli/website/docs/package.md

 ## OS-specific packages

 The Scala CLI also offers to package Scala code as OS-specific packages.
-This feature is somewhat experimental, and supports the following formats, provided they're compatible with the operating system you're running `scala` on:
+This feature is somewhat experimental, and supports the following formats, provided they're compatible with the operating system you're running `scala-cli` on:
 - DEB (Linux)
 - RPM (Linux)
 - PKG (macOS)